vertta/power-of-plots/README.md

 This document contains list of tables and figures needed for the technical report of the study along with a summary of observations.

-## Instructions

-Your tasks are to do the following:

-* Prepare the data.

-* Generate summary statistics.

-* Create bar charts and pie charts.

-* Calculate quartiles, find outliers, and create a box plot.

-* Create a line plot and a scatter plot.

-* Calculate correlation and regression.

-* Submit your final analysis.

-### Prepare the Data

-1. Run the provided package dependency and data imports, and then merge the `mouse_metadata` and `study_results` DataFrames into a single DataFrame.
-2

-2. Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining step.

-3. Display the updated number of unique mice IDs.

 ### Sample of Data

 <img width="608" alt="image" src="https://user-images.githubusercontent.com/75756974/182083169-42d9f172-62e3-42d1-97b7-345696f7f971.png">